Digital Marketing Transformation - Part 3

 Copywriting & Tone of Voice

 Take some time to consider how you want to appear to prospective businesses online.
-It is rare that a CEO will write everything, therefore mix up the tones of voice, but keep in mind, that your staff are not taking to a long-lost aunt!
+It is rare that a CEO will write everything, therefore mix up the tones of voice.
+Keep in mind, however that your staff are not talking to a long-lost aunt!
 How do you want to come across to people and what elements of empathy will you use?
+Also consider where your copy will be read:

 - Direct Mail & Letters